Svelte inside Aurelia

 Aurelia's design embraces flexibility and interoperability, making it well-suited for integration with other libraries and frameworks.
 One common scenario is incorporating Svelte components into an Aurelia application.
 This integration showcases Aurelia's adaptability and how it can leverage the strengths of other ecosystems.
 Below, we provide a detailed guide and code examples to integrate a Svelte component seamlessly into an Aurelia 2 application.

 First, ensure that your Aurelia project has the necessary dependencies to use Svelte.
-You'll need the Svelte core library.
+You'll need the Svelte core library and TypeScript types.

 npm install svelte